Claire Shipman: Review of the University Senate

-Mass arrest of student protesters in Butler Library
+Butler Library protests and public reaction

-After pro-Palestinian protesters occupied the main reading room at Butler Library on May 7, 2025, naming it the "Basel Al-Araj Popular University" for Bassel al-Araj, Shipman summoned the NYPD, and police in riot gear arrested 78 student protesters.
+After pro-Palestinian protesters occupied the main reading room at Butler Library on May 7, 2025, naming it the "Basel Al-Araj Popular University" for Bassel al-Araj, Shipman authorized the presence of the NYPD, and police in riot gear arrested 78 student protesters.
 It was the fourth mass arrest at Columbia University in 18 months and the largest since April 2024 when the NYPD arrested 109 in its sweep of "Hind's Hall" and the second Gaza Solidarity Encampment.
 The policing and suppression of the protest has been described as forceful and aggressive, with two individuals brought out in a stretcher, one of them wearing a kuffiyeh draped over their face.
-The university Emergency Medical Service was denied entry by Public Safety to treat injured protestors.
-Shipman praised the NYPD and Public Safety for what she called their "professionalism" and expressed dismay at the protestors for "[choosing] to make the institution a target" for state repression by the Trump administration.
+The university Emergency Medical Service was denied entry by Public Safety to treat injured protestors.After heavy media criticism of police activity on campus, Shipman praised the NYPD and Public Safety for what she called their "professionalism".

-Boos and jeers at 2025 commencement

-On May 20, 2025, during her speech at the Columbia College class day ceremony, Shipman was greeted with jeers and boos, as well as chants of "free Mahmoud" in reference to Mahmoud Khalil, a graduate held in detention since U.S. Immigration and Customs Enforcement (ICE) agents abducted him from his Columbia residence on March 8.
-At the university's main commencement ceremony the following day, there were also boos, jeers, and chants of "free Palestine" from the crowd of graduates during her speech, in which she acknowledged that "many in our community today are mourning the absence of our graduate Mahmoud Khalil."
+On May 20, 2025, during her speech at the Columbia College class day ceremony, Shipman was greeted with jeers and boos, as well as chants of "free Mahmoud" in reference to Mahmoud Khalil, a graduate held in detention since U.S. Immigration and Customs Enforcement (ICE) agents took him from his Columbia residence on March 8.
+At the university's main commencement ceremony the following day, there were also chants of "free Palestine" from the crowd of graduates during her speech.

-in July 2025, Shipman apologized after messages in which she called for the removal of a Jewish trustee were released by the House Committee on Education and the Workforce.
+In July 2025, Shipman apologized after messages in which she called for the removal of a Jewish trustee were released by the House Committee on Education and the Workforce.